Lottery and Waitlist

-Students who are not admitted to the school will be placed on the waitlist, if all the students from that waitlist are admitted or decline to enroll, we will run a special lottery for any applications received after May 5th.
+Students who are not admitted to the school will be placed on the waitlist and called as spots become available.
+If all the students from that waitlist are admitted or decline to enroll before the next lottery, we will run a special lottery for any applications received after May 6th 2020.
 Should the waitlisted student not be enrolled during the school year, the student will remain on the waitlist for the next school year.

 Resources for Home/Community-Based Learning

-Dallas Community School engages and supports students in western Oregon through several programs and services.
-Each student receives access to a $700 allotment that can be used toward standards-based curriculum, lessons and school supplies.
-All students are paired with an Education Guide who supports students and their Learning Coaches (parents or other assigned guardian).
+Dallas Community School engages and supports students through several programs and services.
+Each student receives access to an $800 allotment that can be used toward standards-based curriculum, lessons and school supplies, and a $300 allotment for DCS classes and field trips.
+All students are paired with a certified Education Guide who supports students and their Learning Coaches (parents or other assigned guardian).
 Guides, Coaches and students work together to develop a Personalized Learning Plan (PLP) that describes learning goals for the coming year.
 Once the Personalized Learning Plan is developed, parents work with their Guide to obtain curriculum that best meets the needs of their individual student.
 Attendance at our site in Dallas is not required.
-However, students can participate in optional morning and afternoon enrichment classes at our site and at other sites in the area, plus field trips and family workshops about every two weeks.
-You can see our current afternoon enrichment offerings and field trips on our website.
+However, students can participate in optional morning and afternoon classes at our site and at other sites in the area, plus field trips and family workshops about every two weeks.
+You can see our current onsite and online classes and field trips on our website.

 We homeschooled without being a part of charter school before DCS and we could do so again but, really, we would miss the DCS community terribly.
 Not only the classes but also the field trips, our guide and their priceless support, and the other families we have come to know.

-Dallas Community School is a lifesaver for a lot of kids, my own included – this community desperately needs more educational choice, for those kids who simply don’t thrive in a traditional school.Sarah
+Dallas Community School is a lifesaver for a lot of kids, my own included – this community desperately needs more educational choice, for those kids who simply don’t thrive in a traditional school.”